Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Merchant Onboarding and Underwriting

-Before merchants can accept payments, they need to be vetted.
+Before merchants can accept payments, they need to be thoroughly vetted to ensure that they are a legitimate business.

-This process, called underwriting, assesses whether a business is legitimate and compliant with financial regulations.
+This process, called underwriting, also assesses if they are compliant with financial regulations.

 In an embedded model, your SaaS becomes part of this flow, often collecting business details and verifying identity through an API connection to a payment facilitator (PayFac) or sponsor bank.